This is an interesting problem that we’re going to talk about today. I’m currently

 hand RTEMS has it’s own well supported I2C stack that the RTEMS applications

 use.
-We can of course choose to just replace the RTEMS I2C with the FreeBSD
+We can, of course, choose to just replace the RTEMS I2C with the FreeBSD

-application that used the RTEMS I2C driver.
+the RTEMS I2C driver.

 So how to address this then?
 The answer is to add an adaptation layer on top of the rtems driver, and connect it to the FreeBSD API.